hashicorp/consul/website/source/docs/agent/options.html.markdown

   various telemetry information to that instance for aggregation.
 This can be used to capture various runtime information.

+* `-protocol` - The Consul protocol version to use.
+This defaults to the latest version.
+This should be set only when [upgrading](/docs/upgrading.html).
+  You can view the protocol versions supported by Consul by running `serf -v`.

 ## Configuration Files

 In addition to the command-line options, configuration can be put into